 Ask yourself: What information can you share that will raise the stakes or, in other words, clearly articulate a problem?
 What information can you share that will complicate things?

 Your essay does not need do-or-die stakes to be interesting.
-Sometimes the stakes can be subtle, for example, in Khullar’s “The Trouble With Medicine’s Metaphors” the title generates enough energy to get us thinking.
+Sometimes the stakes can be subtle, for example, in Southan’s “Is Art A Waste of Time?” the title question generates enough energy to get us thinking.

 When we talk about stakes, we talk about why something matters and how much it matters.
 Take a few minutes, a pen, and some paper to brainstorm the stakes of your essay.